google/fonts/ofl/sintony/upstream_info.md

 ## Confidence

 High — The repository is owned and maintained by the font designer, contains Glyphs source files, and matches the font metadata.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/sintony/` referencing the upstream gftools-builder-compatible source at the pinned commit `be9cf7b` (`sources/Sintony-GF-plus.glyphs`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.